jobjo/jobjo.github.io/_posts/2015-02-09-tree-printer.md

 An `Attribute` is key-value pair and an `XML` node is either some text or a node with attributes and a list of children.

 Given a value of this type we'd like to be able to render it as a nested set of blocks with proper indentation levels.
 What would a library for such a thing look like?

 It's clear that we need some kind of abstraction so let's start by giving it a name.
 I call it `Printer`.
 What kind of operations are needed in order satisfy the initial requirements?
-It's clean that we need a function for turning a printer into a string:
+It's clear that we need a function for turning a printer into a string:

 {% highlight fsharp %}
 /// Executes a printer, producing a string value.